Using Data Security Manager With Oracle Key Vault

 Perform the following steps to copy the app UUID from the Fortanix DSM:

-1. Click the Apps menu item in the DSM left navigation bar and click the app created in Section 3.4: Creating an Application to go to the detailed view of the app.
+1. In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 3.4: Creating an Application to go to the detailed view of the app.

 4.0 Create Fortanix Directories